LatentOctopus/LatentOctopus.github.io/_posts/spirits/behemoth/2023-10-06-behemoth-opening1.md

 (((3-3)))

-G3 top, discard BEFORE gaining, then gain Major and forget from discard.
+G3 top gain Major and forget from discard.
+If you are planning on forgetting a card with {{f}} from your hand, discard that card BEFORE gaining the Major.

 Play 3.